 - Group 1 The group of students tested in Grade 1 in elementary schools, who were not tested in Kindergarten institutions in Wave 1 and Wave 2.
-These (target) persons form the augmentation sample of Wave 3. - Group 2 The group of Kindergarten children who were tested only in Kindergartens in Wave 1 and Wave 2.
+These (target) persons form augmentation sample of Wave 3. - Group 2 The group of Kindergarten children, who were only tested in Kindergartens in Wave 1 and Wave 2.
 In Wave 3, they are assigned to the individual retracking field and are temporary dropouts by design until Wave 6. - Group 3 The group of Kindergarten children, who were tested in Kindergartens in Wave 1 and Wave 2 and transition to elementary schools surveyed by NEPS in Wave 3.
-These (target) persons belong to the longitudinal sample of Waves 1, 2, and 3.
+These (target) person belong to the longitudinal sample of Wave 1, 2, and 3.

-The groups 2 and 3 form the panel cohort of Kindergarten children in Wave 1 and Wave 2.
+Group 2 and 3 form the panel cohort of Kindergarten children in Wave 1 and Wave 2.
 Starting with Wave 3, the group of Kindergarten children passing to previously sampled elementary schools (Group 3) together with the group of elementary school students surveyed first in Wave 3 (Group 1) form the panel cohort of students in Grade 1 tested within their institutional context.
 The group of Kindergarten children who were only tested in Kindergartens in Wave 1 and Wave 2 (Group 2) are defined as temporary dropouts by design for Wave 3 up to Wave 5.
-All three groups will be surveyed and tested again in 2015, in Wave 6, when they are supposed to be students educated in Grade 4, regardless of being in the institutional context of an elementary school or not.
-Table 2 in Appendix A displays the progress of Kindergarten children and Grade 1 students in SC2.
+All three groups will be surveyed and tested again in 2015, that is in Wave 6, when they are supposed to be students educated in Grade 4, regardless of being in the institutional context of an elementary school or not.
+Figure 1 in Appendix B displays the progress of Kindergarten children and Grade 1 students in SC2.